codingadventures/LINQBridgeVs/README.md

 From the [MSDN documentation](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-visualizers-of-data):
    >Visualizers are components of the Visual Studio debugger user interface.
 A visualizer creates a dialog box or another interface to display a variable or object in a manner that is appropriate to its data type.
 For example, an HTML visualizer interprets an HTML string and displays the result as it would appear in a browser window; a bitmap visualizer interprets a bitmap structure and displays the graphic it represents.
 The Visual Studio debugger includes six standard visualizers.
    >
 The process of creating custom visualizers to extend the debugger is not too complicated.
-However, it requires a lot of setup, either for mapping a class to custom visualizer but also to prepare the class for serialization.
+However, it requires a lot of setup either for mapping a class to custom visualizer but, also to prepare the class for serialization.

 The architecture of a debugger visualizer has two parts: